Pricing and hedging of SOFR derivatives: Swaps Referencing SOFR Average

-Using Proposition \ref{pro3.10}, we may find the hedging strategy for a SOFR caplet (and hence for a SOFR cap) by differentiating the pricing formula and identifying the hedge ratios $\varphi^0_t$ and $\varphi^1_t$ as in the proof of Proposition \ref{pro3.7}.
-Since the market model $\cM^f$ is complete, the existence of a replicating strategy for a SOFR caplet (or a SOFR swaption) is obvious.
-To make the expressions for the hedging strategy more concise, we denote
+The hedging strategy for a SOFR caplet (and hence also for a SOFR futures option and a SOFR cap) can be found by differentiating the pricing formula from Proposition \ref{pro3.10} and identifying the hedge ratios $\varphi^0_t$ and $\varphi^1_t$, as was done in the proof of Proposition \ref{pro3.7}.
+Since our market model is complete, the existence of a replicating strategy for a SOFR caplet (or a SOFR futures option) is obvious.
+To make the expressions for the hedging strategy more concise and facilitate the computations of hedging strategy, we introduce the auxiliary notation

 and